Murchison Falls, at a glance

 Taking a boat cruise up the Nile is a fantastic opportunity to see water-associated birds.
 The sightings may include the shoebill stork, goliath heron, grey crowned crane, Abyssinian ground hornbill, black-headed lapwing, and Senegal thick-knee.

-You will be able to see birds throughout the year, however, it’s best to visit the park from January-March, which is a low period for tourists, but a brilliant time to spot many birds.
+You will be able to see birds throughout the year, however, it’s best to visit the park from January to March, which is a low period for tourists, but a brilliant time to spot many birds.

 The park is known for the critically endangered Rothschild’s giraffe, a subspecies of the northern giraffe.